 - The Council of Australian Postgraduate Associations – an organisation which advocates for the needs and interests of postgraduate students in Australia.

 - The Australian Council of Graduate Research – they write national policy used by universities to set resources and standards for graduate research.

-Throughout all of it managing my own expectations was probably my most significant challenge.
-Don’t expect that your results will be significant or your experience straight forward.
-Don’t let these expectations stop you from completing your PhD.
+Throughout all of it i think that managing my own expectations was probably my most significant challenge.
+Don’t expect that your results will be significant or your direction clear.
+Don’t let these expectations and the sense of uncertainty stop you from completing your PhD.